Pylons/pyramid/docs/narr/install.rst

 #.
 Install the `Python for Windows extensions
    <http://www.sourceforge.net/project/showfiles.php?group_id=78018>`_.
+   Make sure to pick the right download for Python 2.5 and install it using the same Python installation from the previous step.

 #.
 Install latest `setuptools` into the Python you
    obtained/installed/found in the step above: download `ez_setup.py